Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 We describe two classes of threats:

-* 'Privacy Considerations for Internet Protocols' [@!RFC6973] Threats
+* Threats described in [@!RFC6973] 'Privacy Considerations for Internet Protocols'
   * Privacy terminology, threats to privacy and mitigations as described in Sections 3, 5 and 6 of [@!RFC6973].